 This study used a systematic literature review as its research approach.
 It entails locating and assessing previously published books, journal articles, and other resources concerning GDPR compliance in HMS.
-The systematic review methodology guarantees a thorough and objective evaluation of the subject, enabling the synthesis of current knowledge and the identification of research needs to answer the following research question: How does the General Data Protection Regulation (GDPR) impact the compliance requirements and data protection practices of HMS in the healthcare industry?
-This question focuses on the core objective of the paper: to investigate the effects of GDPR on HMS and how these systems can align with the regulation's stringent data protection standards.
+The systematic review methodology guarantees a thorough and objective evaluation of the subject, enabling the synthesis of current knowledge and the identification of research needs to answer the following research question: How does the General Data Protection Regulation (GDPR) impact the compliance requirements and data protection practices of hospital management systems (HMS) in the healthcare industry?
+This question focuses on the core objective of the paper: to investigate the effects of GDPR on hospital management systems and how these systems can align with the regulation's stringent data protection standards.